SampleFix: Learning to Generate Functionally Diverse Fixes: SampleFix: Generative Model for Diversified Code Fixes

 \subsection{Model Architecture and Implementation Details}

-To ensure fair comparison, our generative model is based on the popular sequence to sequence architecture with attention, similar to \cite{Gupta2017DeepFixFC}.
-We employ LSTMs encoders and decoders. \figref \,\ref{fig:net} shows the architecture of our model in detail.
+To ensure a fair comparison, our generative model is based on the sequence-to-sequence architecture, similar to Gupta et al. \cite{Gupta2017DeepFixFC}. \figref \,\ref{fig:net} shows the architecture of our approach in detail.
 Note that the recognition network is available to encode the fixes to latent variables $\textbf{z}$ only during training.
-Another LSTM encoder is used to encode the conditioning input erroneous program $\textbf{x}$ to a code vector $\textbf{v}$.
-The decoder is conditioned on the code vector $\textbf{v}$ and a sample of distribution with latent variables $\textbf{z}$.

 All of the networks in our framework consists of 4-layers of LSTM cells with 300 units.
-We apply dropout at rate 0.2 for each of these layers.
-To process the program through the networks, we tokenize the programs similar to the setting which used by \citeauthor{Gupta2017DeepFixFC} and process them into 50-dimensional vectors using an embedding layer.
-The network is optimized using ADAM optimizer \cite{kingma15adam} with the default learning rate and weight decay.
-We train the network up to 20 epochs and select the model with best validation performance.
-For the evaluation and comparisons we train two models, one for repairing the typographic errors, and another one for missing variable declaration errors.
-We use $T = 2$ samples to train our models, and $T = 100$ samples during inference time.
-All of these experiments are conducted on a Nvidia Tesla P40 with 22GB memory.
+The network is optimized using Adam optimizer \cite{kingma15adam} with the default setting.
+We use $T = 2$ samples to train our models, and $T = 100$ samples during inference.
+To process the program through the networks, we tokenize the programs similar to the setting used by Gupta et al. \cite{Gupta2017DeepFixFC}.